edwinnduti/edwinnduti/README.md

 <div align="left">
 - ✨ Some of my details are at [my website](https://edwinswebapp.herokuapp.com)

-- 🔭 I’m currently working on [Learning Progress Tracker](https://lecpros.herokuapp.com)
+- 🔭 I’m currently working on [Course Evaluation System](https://lecpros.herokuapp.com)

 - 👨‍💻 All of my projects are available at [https://github.com/edwinnduti](https://github.com/edwinnduti)